vacp2p/rfc-index/vac/1/coss.md

 - standards track specifications SHOULD follow a specific structure that both streamlines editing, and helps implementers to quickly comprehend the specification
 - specifications MUST feature a header providing specific meta information
+- raw specifications will not be assigned numbers
-- section explaining the [IFT](https://free.technology/) Vac RFC specification process
+- section explaining the [IFT](https://free.technology/) Request For Comments specification process managed by the Vac service department

 ## License